desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 ### OwnerOf
 Returns the owner of the given token, error if token does not exist.
 This message has the following parameters:
 * `token_id`: Id of the target token;
-* `include_expired`: the trigger to filter out expired approvals, unset or false will exclude expired approvals.
+* `include_expired`: Trigger to filter out expired approvals, unset or false will exclude expired approvals.

 Here an example of the message to query the owner of the given token:
 ```json